 You should also include some fartleks and accelerations during your base training phase.

 During this phase the fartleks or accelerations should range anywhere from 30 seconds to 3 minutes, with a long recovery period between each interval.
-Your pace should vary from between 5km race pace and half marathon race pace depending on the length of the interval and the amount of recovery time.
+Your pace should vary from between 5km race pace to half marathon race pace, depending on the length of the interval and the amount of recovery time.